 How to Cancel a Deceased Loved One's Capital One Credit Card

-- Copy of the Court-official Letter of Administration or Letters of Testamentary (to prove settling the account is among your executor duties)
+- Copy of the Letter of Administration or Letters of Testamentary (to prove you have authority to act on behalf of the estate)

 - A copy of the Letter of Instruction for each executor and/or beneficiary